agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 seems to suggest otherwise.

 >People sometimes worry that working at effective altruist
->organisations doesn’t lead to concrete foreseeable future career
+>organizations doesn’t lead to concrete foreseeable future career
 >options.
 As we’ve argued above, you are likely to build skills and
 >connections which mean you’ll have good opportunities in the
 >future.
 However you might still feel uneasy not knowing what the